-“Severely and permanently disabled borrowers with federal student loans, including veterans whose disability is connected to their military service, have a right to seek loan forgiveness under the federal Total and Permanent Disability discharge program,” CFPB says.
+The CFPB also alleges that Navient didn’t allow some borrowers to discharge their loans when they qualified for it.
+“Severely and permanently disabled borrowers with federal student loans, including veterans whose disability is connected to their military service, have a right to seek loan forgiveness under the federal Total and Permanent Disability discharge program,” the CFPB says.
 “Navient misreported to the credit reporting companies that borrowers who had their loans discharged under this program had defaulted on their loans when they had not.”

 - Explore alternatives on your own.
 You can look into different repayment options, like income-driven repayment plans, forgiveness or student loan refinancing.
 It’s important to know your options before talking to your loan servicer so you’re informed about different offers.

 - Ask your servicer for options.
 Even if you’ve done all the research on your own, contacting your loan servicer is next.
 Ask it what you qualify for and how each option impacts repayment and what you’ll eventually repay over the life of your loan.

 - If necessary, file a complaint.
-If you think your loan servicer is causing you to pay more money than you think you owe or is otherwise misleading you, consider filing a formal complaint.
+If you think that your loan servicer is causing you to pay more money than you think you owe or is otherwise misleading you, consider filing a formal complaint.
 You can do this with your lender, with your state’s attorney general or at the federal level: the U.S. Department of Education, Federal Trade Commission or CFPB.
 If you’re going to go this route, you’ll need documentation proving your case.
 Keep detailed notes and records of every phone call and correspondence with your lender.